Road trip: Wisconsin River

-"It's like being on the Devils Lake bluffs, except there's more below you than just the lake," Sue Ann says.
+"It's like being on the Devils Lake bluffs, except there's more below you than just the lake," Sue Ann said.

 Every day, all day, the free Colsac III ferry serves as the bridge on the highway between Baraboo and Lodi.
 It's also the bridge for the Ice Age Trail.

-We wait for it to chug across Lake Wisconsin, then board and enjoy the view.
+We waited for it to chug across Lake Wisconsin, then boarded and enjoyed the view.
 It's part of the highway system, but it seemed to us like a poor man's cruise.

 When they were little, Sue Ann and Debra used to go for Sunday drives with their family, crossing on the ferry and stopping for ice cream at one of the stands on each side of the river.

-We wonder if the captain would kick us off if we rode all day.
+We wondered if the captain would kick us off if we rode all day.

-"We could bring a grill, some brewskis and lawn chairs and make a day of it," Debra jokes.
+"We could bring a grill, some brewskis and lawn chairs and make a day of it," Debra joked.

-North of Merrimac, off Wisconsin 78, we drive into a peaceful retreat built by the Durwards, a family of priests, painters and writers who arrived in the valley in 1862.
+North of Merrimac, off Wisconsin 78, we drove into a peaceful retreat built by the Durwards, a family of priests, painters and writers who arrived in the valley in 1862.